 The 'Sabbs' (or Sabbatical Officers) are students who have chosen to take a year out and have been democratically elected in a cross-campus ballot to run your Students' Union and represent you.

-www.undebbangor.com/voice/ democracy/sabbatical_officer_team
+www.undebbangor.com/trustee-board/ sabbatical-officers

 Hall Mentor

 If you live in University accommodation, there will be a live-in mentor available to support you at any time during your stay in Halls.